The Most (and Least) Secure Payment Methods in B2B

 Credit cards aren’t linked to buyers’ bank accounts—instead, the card issuer (Visa, Mastercard, American Express, etc.) will be paying each transaction (that is, until the bill needs paying, of course!).
 Other alternative digital payment methods—like debit cards or electronic checks—are linked directly to customer accounts.
 In the event these methods are compromised, fraudsters would gain access to all funds stored in an account.

-When using credit cards, buyers can more easily be made aware of fraudulent attacks too.
+When using credit cards, buyers can pay securely and more easily be made aware of fraudulent attacks.
 Technology has enabled card issuers to notify cardholders of any suspicious activities or transactions that might be indicative of their card being compromised.

 Many card issuers make it so that their cardholders can lock their credit cards—both their physical and virtual varieties—at the tap of a button, ensuring they clamp down on fraud within moments of it being identified.
 And those fraudulent transactions that make it through?
 Card issuers have the power to freeze any credit card transactions that are in dispute, meaning the buyer will only need to pay for it once the dispute (also known as a chargeback) is resolved, and if it's ruled in their favor, then not at all.